nosco/hx/README.md

 The [original library](https://github.com/weavejester/hiccup) was written for Clojure and outputs HTML strings.
 This library is written for use in CLJS and outputs React data structures.
-It extends it slightly to accomodate using any arbitrary React component in place of HTML tags.
+It extends the syntax slightly to accomodate using any arbitrary React component in place of HTML tags.

 The basis of the library is the `compile-hiccup` macro that takes in a hiccup form and transforms it into calls to React's `createElement` function: